Nizzlybear/hello-world/README.md

 # hello-world
-first repository
+This is my first repository

-communication- and media student that likes pc-games and sports
+I'm communication- and media student that likes pc-games and sports